-Digital Blending Series
+Digital Blending Video Series

-Method 1: We place a white mask on the top layer, with the lighter image on top.
-This gives us the exposure for the shadows in the foreground and the sea.
+We place a white mask on the top layer, with the lighter image on top.
+This gives us exposure for the shadows in the foreground and the sea.
 Then using a simple graduated filter, we apply a gradient to the sky to bring in the darker sky from the image below it on the layer stack.

 This does a great job to complete digital blending the two exposures and giving you a look virtually identical to using a graduated filter in the field.
 We then make a luminosity selection of the areas that have been darkened by the graduated filter and use that selection to paint out the darkening on the mask.

-Method 2: in this example, we start with the darker exposure, or the exposure for the sky on the top layer, with the exposure for the shadows below it.
+in this example, we start with the darker exposure, or the exposure for the sky on the top layer, with the exposure for the shadows below it.
 We apply a white mask to the top layer.
 Now making a luminosity selection of the dark areas, we can use this to paint on the mask to reveal the lighter areas from the image below.

 You will notice that in both methods we are painting with masks, rather than applying a luminosity mask to the entire image.
 When you have image where there is motion or movement between exposures, features that appear in one image, don’t appear in the other.
 In this case there are rocks exposed in one exposure, and in the longer exposure they are hidden.
 If we apply a mask to the entire image, we will get ghosting and artifacts as the features in both images are not the same.

 As a general rule of thumb, you should consider the painting method when you have motion between your exposures.
 We do show the pitfalls of applying masks to the entire image in this video.
 There are circumstances where applying a mask to the entire image creates pleasing results, we’ll cover this in future videos.